 Something you don't realize.

 Now you may have heard about this yourself, but you and your staff are still convinced a new fancy replacement of your tools would be best for the company regardless.
-You think you can always upgrade your servers, but maybe you won't have too with this new all in one solution.
+You think you can always upgrade your servers, but maybe you won't have to with this new all-in-one solution.